DUNE-DAQ/performancetest/README.md

 collect_metrics.py -g
 ```

 which should produce a file called `template_report.json` in your current directory.
 In this configuration file lists all the information needed and a brief decsription describing each entry.
-Note that Entries with `None` are optional.
+Note that entries with `None` are optional.
 Once all the information is filled run

 ```[bash]
 collect_metrics.py -f <name of your json file>